 That was then…

-I’ve since written hundreds of essays, columns, and interviews published in traditional news outlets like Zocalo Public Square, Time, and Los Angeles Times Magazine and literary journals like The Gettysburg Review.
+I’ve since written hundreds of essays, columns, and interviews published in traditional news outlets like Zocalo Public Square, Time, and Los Angeles Times Magazine, and literary journals like The Gettysburg Review.

 My lover’s body is a country I know well.
 He is hay and plain, ribs of rope in a valley.
 Scrub.

 That my lover is my husband shows you what words can do.
 I alternately call him groom, boyfriend, hot date, mandate.
 We tell people we’re on our honeymoon even though we’ve been married thirty-four years.
-He is my his-friend.
+He is my hus-friend.
 Mine.

-My husband is dying.
+My husband is dying…

-My short fiction piece Delivery Day won the John Fowles Center for Creative Writing Award.
+Once upon a time, my short fiction piece Delivery Day won the John Fowles Center for Creative Writing Award.